Frequently Asked Questions

 Q: Where and how much ice shield do I need?

-A: We live in a climate where ice shield is a must and required by local codes.
-The normal code is to install ice shield at the eaves to a point 24” past the inside warm wall line.
+A: We live in a climate where an ice shield is a must and required by local codes.
+The normal code is to install an ice shield at the eaves to a point 24” past the inside warm wall line.
 Some communities require that ice shield be installed in the valleys and we recommend it.

 Q: What do I need to know about roof venting?

 A: It is vital for the contractor to review your attic ventilation prior to any roofing work.
-It is desirable to achieve a balanced exhaust and intake ratio to keep attic cooler and to help mold from forming.
+It is desirable to achieve a balanced exhaust and intake ratio to keep the attic cooler and to help mold from forming.
 The desired ratio is 60% intake and 40% exhaust.
 Often contractors don’t think about insulation baffles but without the proper amount installed the venting will never work properly.

 A: The most common shingle installed today is a lightweight laminated shingle that has a lifetime material warranty from the manufacturer’s.
 You can upgrade to a heavyweight laminated shingle or super heavyweight decorator shingles.
 There is also Cedar shake or imitation slate available.